Generalized Zurek's bound on the cost of an individual classical or quantum computation: Relation to prior work

-More recently, in our own prior work \citep{kolchinsky2020thermodynamic}, we rederived a version of Zurek's bound (\ref{eq:zurek0}) using modern methods.
-Although our derivation did not make use of Landauer's bound as an intermediate step, it only applied to classical and deterministic computations and, unlike the result presented here, relied on idealized assumptions (such as the assumption of an idealized bath).
+In our own recent work, we rederived a version of Zurek's bound (\ref{eq:zurek0}) using modern methods \citep{kolchinsky2020thermodynamic}.
+Although our derivation did not make use of Landauer's bound as an intermediate step, it only applied to classical and deterministic computations.
+In addition, unlike the result presented here, it relied on idealized assumptions (such as the assumption of an idealized bath).

-Finally, our approach should be contrasted with ``single-shot thermodynamics'', a recent area of interest in quantum thermodynamics and quantum information theory \citep{aaberg2013truly,faist2015minimal,rio2011thermodynamic,tomamichelQuantumInformationProcessing2016,horodecki2013fundamental}.
+Finally, our approach should be contrasted with ``single-shot thermodynamics'' as recently considered in quantum thermodynamics and quantum information theory \citep{aaberg2013truly,faist2015minimal,rio2011thermodynamic,tomamichelQuantumInformationProcessing2016,horodecki2013fundamental}.
 Single-shot thermodynamics focuses on the thermodynamic costs and benefits incurred by individual computations at a guaranteed high probability, relative to some input ensemble.
-For this reason, single-shot costs are still defined relative to some statistical ensembles, typically in terms some (generalized) statistical entropies \citep{faist2015minimal}.
-In general, the goals of single-shot thermodynamics are different from our goals, which is to derive an algorithmic bound on the cost of (deterministic or noisy) computation that does not reference any input ensemble.
+For this reason, single-shot costs are still defined in terms of statistical ensembles \citep{faist2015minimal}.
+In general, the goals of single-shot thermodynamics are different from our goals, which is to derive an algorithmic bound on the cost of a (deterministic or noisy) computation that does not reference any input ensemble.